The Mathematics and Statistics Department recognizes outstanding students in many ways.

 Recent Walker Award winners:

 2017: Jonathan Che, Hui Xu, and Bowen Yang

 2017 Yariana Diaz and Obinna Ukogu

 The Walker Competition is a mathematical problem-solving competition open to all first-year and sophomore students.
 Problems are challenging in nature.
 The competition is a 3-hour exam without access to books, notes or calculators.
-In 2017 the exam will take place on Wednesday April 5.
+In 2017 the exam took place on Wednesday April 5.